RoxasShadow/Dumper/README.md

 ======

 A dumper to download whole image galleries of the most popular boards (aka, those I care).
-It's fully modular, so you can add a website just putting its module in lib/dumper/profiles.
+It's modular, so you can add a website just putting its module in lib/dumper/profiles.

 Install
 =======